rrashidov/srvls/README.md

 - the platform will initially work only with mysql db;
 - the platform will initially work only with k8s as an execution runtime;

+## Development

+The platform could be tested locally.
+In order to run and test it locally, the following dependencies have to be present:

+- MySQL server